 - Getting caught in or between equipment or machinery

-While these may be the most serious causes of accidents, there are a number of other types of accidents that put construction workers at risk of life-altering injuries or severe debilitations.
-Along with the Fatal Four, workers can also be injured by a trench collapsing, a scaffolding malfunction, misused or unworn safety gear, malfunctioning equipment, and even repetitive motions.
+While these may be the most serious causes of accidents, several other types put construction workers at risk of life-altering injuries or severe debilitations.
+Along with the Fatal Four, workers can also be injured by a trench collapsing, a scaffolding malfunction, misused or unworn safety gear, malfunctioning equipment, and repetitive motions.

 Common Injuries from Construction Accidents